This program prepares master's level nurses who are skilled in fulfilling leadership and executive roles within the

 The program consists of graduate nursing core courses and Executive Leadership and Change courses that have been combined to provide students with the requisite backgrounds in nursing concepts (theory and research) as well as in leadership and organizational models and theories.

 - Students in this program get first-hand experience with participation and completion of a research project.
 These students work with a faculty chairperson and committee to develop and complete a research project of their own design.

-- Professors in this program have a wide range of research and clinical experience in the field of nursing allowing them to direct student learning effectively at the graduate level.
+- Professors in this program have a wide range of research and clinical experience in the field of nursing and leadership allowing them to direct student learning effectively at the graduate level.

 - Daemen faculty is experienced in teaching and gives individualized attention to each student.